 by Dale Chihuly

-On Friday, November 1 2018, a large-scale sculpture by world-renowned artist Dale Chihuly was unveiled in the plaza in front of the New Orleans Botanical Garden in New Orleans City Park.
-The installation of Chihuly’s Rose Crystal Tower was underwritten by The Helis Foundation and it will stay at this location for two years, through November 2020.
-The sculpture was most recently on view in New York City’s Union Square Park.
+On Friday, November 1, 2018, a large-scale sculpture by world-renowned artist Dale Chihuly was unveiled in the plaza in front of the New Orleans Botanical Garden in New Orleans City Park.
+The installation of Chihuly’s Rose Crystal Tower was underwritten by The Helis Foundation and it will stay at this location for two years, through the end of 2020.
+The sculpture was previously on view in New York City’s Union Square Park.

 “New Orleans City Park is an iconic landmark for New Orleans residents and visitors, making it the perfect setting for Dale Chihuly’s colorful sculpture,” said David Kerstein, President of The Helis Foundation.
 “The Helis Foundation is committed to offering New Orleanians access to world-class art, and we are proud to bring a monumental work by one of our generation’s most significant artists to public view in New Orleans.”

 Rose Crystal Tower stands 22-feet tall and is composed of Polyvitro and steel.
 Polyvitro is the artist’s term for a plastic material with similar visual properties to glass.
 Chihuly used Polyvitro crystals in his landmark exhibition, Chihuly in the Light of Jerusalem 2000.

 “New Orleans’ rich creative history offers infinite inspiration for artists,” said Dale Chihuly.
 “I am excited to present Rose Crystal Tower at New Orleans City Park and hope it is enjoyed by visitors and residents, alike.”